cszach/linux-on-lenovo-legion/README.md

 ```

 I connect my laptop to an external monitor via HDMI, which is why you see 2
-entries here (the first entry is obvious the Legion laptop's monitor).
-Hence, to
+entries here (the first entry is the Legion laptop's monitor).
+Hence, to set the
-set the laptop's monitor's brightness to 0.5, I run:
+laptop's monitor's brightness to 0.5, I run:

 ```bash
 xrandr --output eDP --brightness 0.5